 Fill up your container with water

 Make sure that the bottom quarter of the stem cutting is sat in the water so that the roots and rhizome will start to grow out from them.
 Place your glass in bright but indirect sunlight.
-Intense light will damage the cutting and prevent your propagation from being successful.
+Intense light will damage the cutting.

 Change the water out regularly

-It’s super important that you keep the water in your propagation station fresh so we recommend switching it out twice a week.
+It’s super important that you keep the water fresh so we recommend switching it out twice a week.
 This stops the water from stagnating as this is the perfect breeding ground for harmful bacteria to grow.
 Stagnant water will also start to smell pretty bad so definitely something you want to avoid.

 Plant your cuttings into fresh potting mix

-How to propagating a ZZ Plant using leaf cuttings
+How to propagate a ZZ Plant using leaf cuttings

 The reason that so many plant parents love propagating ZZ Plants is that you can do it from just a single leaf, unlike most other houseplants.